-29. The Bill renames the IFRP as the Remuneration Board and removes its power and responsibility for determining the allowances payable to Members and former Members.
-The Bill inserts provision for temporary appointments to the Board and removes the bar on former Members being members of it.
+29. The Bill renames the IFRP as the Independent Remuneration Board (the Board) and removes its power to determine the allowances payable to Members and former Members.
+The Bill inserts provision for temporary appointments to the Board and removes the bar on former Members being members of the Board.
 The Bill requires the Board to have regard to the salaries payable to Members of certain other legislatures.
 The Bill also makes provision in relation to the timing of determinations, their publication in draft, consultation on draft determinations and other matters.